qurit/raiven/README.md

 </p>

 ---
-Build using python, flask, and nuxt, Raiven is full-featured application for building and maintaining DICOM image processing pipelines.
+Build using python, fastapi, and nuxt, Raiven is full-featured application for building and maintaining DICOM image processing pipelines.
 Raiven hopes to become the radiology room of the future.

 Raiven aims to fulfill these [user stories](./stories.md).